Language

 }

-By using transliteration, Greek lower case letters that are not supported in the default alphabet were converted to upper case letters which are supported, as you can see in the table below.
+By using transliteration, Greek lowercase letters that are not supported in the GSM alphabet are converted to uppercase letters that are supported.